* Mail-In Rebates:

 A truly beautiful case, one of the best looking I've seen.
 Cooling is superb with the 3x SP120's on the front (these are included with the case), whilst I've added a ML120 on the rear as an exhaust.
 The case is heavy with the components and tempered glass, but this isn't a bad thing as it feels high quality.
 Ease of access is simple by hand removing 4 screws per glass panel and in the dark with the components running, you can't even see the glass!.
 Cable management can be a little tedious, but that's expected with such a case.

 Boy do these shift a lot of air.
-I did initially try out in my old build and was chuffed at how powerful it is whilst being quiet (quieter than the SP120's).
+I did initially try this out in my old build and was chuffed at how powerful it is whilst being quiet (quieter than the SP120's).
 I did contemplate running 3x of these at the front of my 570x but they are expensive! - so its currently used as an exhaust.

 I've only just recently purchased this after my original DeathAdder (2013) gave up on me after 4 years of service.
 Simple yet effective design that fits the hand well.
 Software is simple to use, and allows the customisation of buttons and colours.
+Updates regularly and without any fuss.
+Worth the investment.